noahwebb13/Carrier_File_Pipeline/README.md

-# Insurance Carrier ETL Pipeline
+# Overview of the code:
 I created this project to map files sent from health insurance carriers into a standard format.
 Insurance carriers send claims for their members through a file, usually on a scheduled basis such as daily, weekly, or monthly.
 However, each insurance carrier uses a proprietary file format.
 And to import the data into a database, these files need to be standardized.

 Here are the high-level steps in this code: